ajitid/express-starter/README.md

 - [ ] add eslint and prettier
 - [ ] make index a pug file point to youch error
 - [ ] add 404 pug
 - [ ] evaluate koajs and https://github.com/adonisjs.
-Adonis looks promising out of all solutions
+Adonis looks promising out of all solutions, but check if its modules are pluggable or not.